Facts about groundhogs

 In February, males will come out of hibernation and search for females' burrows.
 When he finds one, he heads on in.
 It is believed that males do this to introduce themselves to possible mates.
 In the spring, mating season progresses and the females give birth to two to six young after a gestation period of around 32 days.

 The babies are blind and hairless, but quickly become mature in just three months or so.
 When they are mature, they typically leave their mother to dig their own homes.
-Groundhogs live around three to six years.
+Groundhogs in the wild live around three to six years, according to PBS.org.

 Here is the classification for groundhogs, according to the Integrated Taxonomic Information System (ITIS):